eleinadani/eleinadani.github.io/projects.md

 * **[Performance evaluation of popular binary and textual encoding formats].** Data is often encoded using binary formats such as Parquet, Cap’n Proto, Protocol Buffers, Arrow, FlatBuffers etc. In this project, we want to build a comprehensive performance evaluation suite (i.e., a benchmark) to compare the performance of popular encoding formats on popular programming languages such as Java, JavaScript, Python, C/C++ and Rust.

-* **[Energy-aware JIT compilation].** Just-in-time (JIT) compilation is often one of the most energy-intensive operations performed by modern language runtimes such as the Java VM and Google’s V8 JavaScript engine.
-Despite the importance of JIT compilation in modern programming languages, very little is known about the energy consumption of JIT compilers.
-In this project we want to analyze the performance and energy consumption of modern JIT compilers [POW].
-The goal of this project is to enable fine-grained power consumption measurements in a language VM, allowing one to understand the energy costs of individual compiler operations and optimizations (e.g., “how expensive is inlining?”, “does energy consumption grow with the number of methods being compiled?”, etc).

-* **[Performance evaluation of the new CPython JIT compiler].** The CPython engine is the most popular language VM for Python.
-In recent weeks, the engine was finally extended with a JIT compiler.
-In this project, we want to assess the performance impact of the new JIT, and want to understand what its properties and limitations are.
-Related: [(1)](https://github.com/python/cpython/pull/113465).

 #### Literature studies.